Atari Logo

 Syzygy (Atari) Logo 1970

 The Atari logo consisted of stylized lettering.
 She had the top fragment of the white “S” stretched out, which formed a long superscript line.
-Below it was the rest of the text.
+Below is the rest of the text.
 He, unlike the first part, had a black color.
-At the bottom, there was another line – the third- clarifying information about the company.
+At the bottom was another line – the third- clarifying information about the company.
 In front was an image of five balls – one white and four black.
 The space lined in a cage served as a background for them.
 The letter “S” was made with a double stripe – contour.

 1972 – 1973